 Contractor: Farmville Manufacturing Company

-Description: The building faces west and is a three story red colored brick structure.
-The west front has a large portico in the center supported by four large columns with pediment above.
+Description: The building faces northwest and is a three story red colored brick and concrete structure.
+The building is located on landscaped grounds in the center of Farmville.
+The northwest front has a large portico in the center supported by four large columns with pediment above.
 On the center of the flat roof is a high narrow white colored cupola with green colored dome.
-On the east side is the modern addition constructed from 1997 to 1999.
+The building houses the County Circuit Court, County General District Court and County Juvenile and Domestic Relations Court of the 10th Judicial Circuit.
+On the southeast side is the modern four story red colored brick and concrete addition at 111 South Street constructed from 1997 to 1999.
 The architect was Faubert Architects and the contractor was Kenbridge Construction Company Inc.

 Photos taken 2013